-We all use PDF’s and often the size isn’t too much of a concern however when it comes to website performance and user convenience, the smaller your file is the better.
+We all use PDF and often the size isn’t too much of a concern however when it comes to website performance and user convenience, the smaller your file is the better.

-Your Mac conveniently comes with software to both view and reduce the size of your PDF’s.
+Your Mac conveniently comes with software to both view and reduce the size of your PDFs.
 Firstly you’ll need to open the PDF in a program called Preview.
-Now export the file and change the Quartz Filter to ‘Reduce File Size’.
-Make note of where you’re saving the file so you know to look for it or change it a better location.
+Now export the file and change the Quartz Filter to ‘Reduce File Size.
+Make note of where you’re saving the file so you know to look for it or change it to a better location.

-Both the methods above require you having the software on your computer however if you prefer there are many online options available.
-In fact Adobe have an online PDF compressor you can use as well as many other helpful tools in the “Try these Acrobat online tools” section.
+Both the methods above require you to have the software on your computer however if you prefer there are many online options available.
+In fact, Adobe has an online PDF compressor you can use as well as many other helpful tools in the “Try these Acrobat online tools” section.

 Online tools may have limitations such as file size restrictions and quantity of compressions per day etc but they are free and you can always upgrade to a premium account to unlock more features should you need them.

-DoodleIT are a family business providing web design in North Wales.
+DoodleIT is a family business providing web design in North Wales.
 They are based in Ruthin, Denbighshire.